Skip to content

 FROM core.llm_usage

-WHERE workspace_id IS NULL -- platform-tier (no workspace)
+WHERE domain_id IS NULL -- platform-tier (no domain)

 AND recorded_at > now() - interval '7 days'